-Recently, Webtoon creator and youtuber n.d.bern created this petition4 asking for more resources for Canvas staff.
+Recently, Webtoon creator and youtuber n.d.bern created this petition asking for more resources for Canvas staff.
 She also mentions the lack of behind the scene insights and lack fo ways for canvas artists to find audience.

 It got me to think (more than usually) about the relationship between these platforms and creators, especially ones that's becoming as monolithic as Webtoon.
 I don't fully understand the power/financial dynamic, but I know that it's very asymmetrical.

-This research paper2 does a good job highlighting the relationship (Note: it was published in 2019 so some some info are outdated, and the focus is mostly on the South Korean side of Webtoon)
+This research paper does a good job highlighting the relationship (Note: it was published in 2019 so some some info are outdated, and the focus is mostly on the South Korean side of Webtoon)

 "Webtoons have become economically prosperous, with resulting financial repercussions for the Korean comic book/magazine market.
 The Webtoon market is valued at US$368 million, and this is expected to double to US$894 million by the end of 2020 (KOCCA, 2017)."